embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 ### Preparing the environment

-The programming environment will be based on the original Go compiler patched for the noos/thumb target and on a set of scripts and libraries from [github.com/embeddedgo](https://github.com/embeddedgo)
+The programming environment will be based on the original Go compiler patched for the noos/thumb target and on a set of scripts and libraries from [github.com/embeddedgo](https://github.com/embeddedgo).

+See [Getting started]({{ site.baseur }}/getting_started) the most recent description how to install Embedded Go from binary releases.
+The following paragraphs describe instalation from source..

 #### Installing Go from source